 All job seekers are uniquely qualified — some of you may benefit from using a modern resume template and some might severely damage their job search prospects.
 We’ll break down the pros and cons of using a modern resume layout.
 If the cons far outweigh the pros, you can also try our Resume Builder for step-by-step advice on how to build your own resume!

-When designed and written correctly, a modern template is not unprofessional.
-Our templates are designed to share your employment history with hiring managers.
-They may use creative color palettes and playful design elements, but the main goal of these templates is to leave a positive, professional impression on a potential employer.
+A modern template is professional when designed and written correctly.
+Our templates use creative color palettes and playful design elements, but the main goal of these templates is to leave a positive, professional impression on a potential employer.
 As long as you stick to facts and share quantifiable metrics alongside your employment history, you’ll have an employer-friendly and professional document.